-Enough blabla, let’s go ahead and create a feature for our font.
-Go into your font’s Font Info (Cmd-I) and switch to the Features tab.
+Choose File > Font Info (Cmd-I) and switch to the Features tab.
 It should look like this:

 On the left, you get an overview of prefixes, features and classes.
-On the right, you get two text fields, the top text field is for your feature code, the bottom text field is for notes or saving chunks of code you temporarily deactivate and perhaps want to re-use later.
+On the right, you get two text fields.
+The top text field is for your feature code, the bottom text field is for notes or saving chunks of code you temporarily deactivate and perhaps want to reuse later.
 Above the top text field you find two checkboxes, one to automatically generate features, the other one to disable the feature.

-liga feature ‘replaces a sequence of glyphs with a single glyph which is preferred for typographic purposes.’
+liga, the feature tag for ‘Standard Ligatures’.
+According to Microsoft, this feature ‘replaces a sequence of glyphs with a single glyph which is preferred for typographic purposes.’
 Sounds good.

 sub f f k by f_f_k;

-Let’s go through that, bit by bit.
-First, we have the word
+Let’s go through that, bit by bit:

-sub, which defines the kind of rule we are dealing with.
+- First, we have the keyword sub, which defines the kind of rule we are dealing with.
 As mentioned above, this can either be a substitution or a positioning rule.
 And

 subclearly denotes a substitution rule.

-Secondly, since we have a substitution, we need the sequence of glyphs that are to be replaced.
+- Secondly, since we have a substitution, we need the sequence of glyphs that are to be replaced.
 In this case, we have three glyphs:

 f, followed by another